Plenty of Fish in the Sea?

 - explain some of the ways humans are affected by the declining health and productivity of fisheries;

-- evaluate changes in global marine biodiversity over time by visual inspection of an animated sequence of images;
+- evaluate changes over time in global marine catch by visual inspection of an animated sequence of data maps; and

 Context for use

 This is the first lab in the EarthLabs Fisheries unit.
-Students are introduced to the importance of marine biodiversity and sustainable fishing practices for maintaining the overall health of our planet.
+Students are introduced to the changes in fishing trends since 1950 and the concept of sustainable fishing practices.
 This investigation also provides students with experience in manipulating and interpreting scientific data and graphs.

 Activity Overview and Teaching Materials